 Councils ARE embracing commercialisation

-Commercialisation has certainly become one of the most talked about topics in councils over the last 18 months – with some reported seeing turnover equivalent to a FTSE 250 company.
+Commercialisation has certainly become one of the most talked about topics in councils through the 2000’s – with some reported seeing turnover equivalent to a FTSE 250 company.

 Many councils are embracing the opportunity to become commercial entities whilst also seeing the potential for commercially generated revenue to be re-invested in their communities.